mpoffald/sharpy/tests/readme.rst

     cd elementtree-1.2.6-20050316/
     pip install .

-CheddarGetter Setup
+Cheddar Setup
 =============
-You will also need to setup the correct plans in cheddar.
+You will also need to setup the correct plans in Cheddar.
 You may want to set up a product intended just for testing.